Why is My pH Always High in My Saltwater Pool

 salt water pool, chlorine generator, salt water chlorine generator, salt chlorine, electrolysis, saltwater electrolysis, salt poolThe only way in which the pH differs in a saltwater pool is that saltwater pools are prone to constantly rising pH levels.
 This is a byproduct of the method used to produce chlorine.
 It’s something that needs to be lowered regularly.
 So pH needs to be monitored more closely in saltwater pools.

-One reason saltwater has a higher pH is that saltwater pools use a generator for making their own chlorine.
+One reason saltwater has a higher pH is that saltwater pools use a generator to make their own chlorine.
 It’s done by a process in which saltwater pools generate chlorine that results in creating byproducts with very high pH.

 In order to create chlorine from salt, saltwater pools use saltwater chlorine generators (SWG) which convert water and salt (sodium chloride) into chlorine and sodium hydroxide(Sodium hydroxide, also known as lye and caustic soda) The process is called electrolysis.